-This free crochet pattern will make your little one look super cute for summer.
-It's not just a kids' crochet pattern, though; you'll find size options from newborn through adult.
-You can wear it in summer or spring, but you could also make it a Halloween costume.
+This free crochet pattern will make your little one look super cute this summer.
+It's not just a kids' crochet pattern, though; you'll find size options for newborns through adults.
+You can wear it during the summer or spring, but you could also make it a Halloween costume.
 Have fun with it!

 03 of 10

 Here's one that is just for babies — a cute baby cocoon to make your little one look like a summery treat.
 This is perfect for a summer photo prop or just for keeping baby cozy on cool summer evenings.

 Many watermelon crochet patterns use beads for the seeds.
 However, this one uses a yarn stitched embroidery-style to create the seeds.
 This style is safer for babies than beads are, which makes it a smart design choice.

 04 of 10